 There are many factors that can influence the quality of the grind and affect how your coffee tastes.
 This is especially important when selecting which type of roasted coffee beans to purchase from your local store.

 The first factor that can influence the grind is the roast level.
 The longer the roast, the more brittle the coffee bean due to the loss of moisture during the roasting process and the darker the coffee beans.
 The loss of moisture also causes the coffee beans to swell in size.
-Lightly roasted coffee beans are more flexible and firm, and are less brittle.
+Lightly roasted coffee beans are more flexible and firm and are less brittle.

 The second factor that influences the quality of the grind is whether the coffee was harvested from new crop or past crop.
-The goal is to roast the coffee as soon as possible, since green coffee gets woodier and woodier with every month in which it is stored.
+The goal is to roast the coffee as soon as possible since green coffee gets woodier and woodier with every month in which it is stored.

 This woody texture is responsible for “coffee-dust” that may result from grinding, which leads to over-extraction.
-Coffee beans from newer crop produces less fine dust particles than from past crop coffee, which makes the coffee taste smoother and aromatic.
+Coffee beans from newer crop produce less fine dust particles than from past crop coffee, which makes the coffee taste smoother and aromatic.

 Coffee beans that are roasted from freshly harvested coffee are of higher quality and have stronger aromas